zppei97/zppei97.github.io/content/post/server-wrf/index.md

 #!/bin/bash
 ## WRF installation with parallel process.
 # Download and install required library for WRF.
+# The WRF folder will be under HOME
 # Zhipeng Pei <zhipeng.pei@whu.edu.cn>
 # Tested in Ubuntu 22.04.5 LTS
 # Ctrl+D to comment and Ctrl+shift+D to uncomment line in KATE